cloud-barista/cm-mayfly/README.md

 ```

 ## CM-Mayfly Overview
-- This is a operate tool that supports installing, running, providing status information, and shutting down the Cloud-Migrator system.
+- This is a operate tool that supports installing, running, shutting down, providing status information, and open api service call the Cloud-Migrator system.
 - As a proof-of-concept phase, only the `Docker Compose V2` mode method is currently available first.
+- Support for k8s and the ability to make REST calls and Rest-based service calls will be developed in small increments.

 ## CM-Mayfly Execution and Development Environment